A low and slow attack is a DDoS attack that aims to stop a web service using extremely slow HTTP or TCP traffic.

 Copy article link

-A low and slow attack is a type of DoS or DDoS attack that relies on a small stream of very slow traffic which can target application or server resources.
+A low and slow attack is a type of DoS or DDoS attack that relies on a small stream of very slow traffic targeting application or server resources.
 Unlike more traditional brute-force attacks, low and slow attacks require very little bandwidth and can be hard to mitigate, as they generate traffic that is very difficult to distinguish from normal traffic.
-Because they don’t require a lot of resources to pull off, low and slow attacks can be successfully launched using a single computer; two of the most popular tools for launching a low and slow attack are called Slowloris and R.U.D.Y.
+While large-scale DDoS attacks are likely to be noticed quickly, low and slow attacks can go on undetected for long periods of time, all while denying or slowing service to real users.

 Think of a 4-lane bridge with a tollbooth for each lane.
-Drivers pull up to the tollbooth, hand over a bill or a handful of coins, and then drive across the bridge, opening up the lane to the next driver.
+Drivers pull up to the tollbooth, hand over a bill or a handful of coins, and then drive across the bridge, opening up the lane for the next driver.
 Now imagine four drivers showing up at once and occupying every open lane while they each slowly hand pennies over to the tollbooth operator, one coin at a time, clogging up all available lanes for hours and preventing other drivers from getting through.
 This incredibly frustrating scenario is very similar to how a low and slow attack works.